 |Holiday Inn Express & Suites Sioux Falls at Empire Mall

 * See hotel information section below to reserve your room.

 |Staker Parson Materials and Construction, a CRH Company

 Fees & Registration:

-- Fee includes course instruction, refreshments at breaks, lunch on Day 2 and all course materials.
+- Fee includes course instruction, refreshments at breaks, lunch and all course materials.

 - You may cancel without penalty up to three weeks prior to the course start date.

 - If you provide the Asphalt Institute less than three weeks’ notice, or fail to attend, you will be liable for the entire fee.

 - Early registration is recommended as the class sizes are limited.